 We can’t remain in that posture (of seeking our wants and needs from God), however, and grow into the kingdom God desires for us.
 We can’t remain in the position of asking God only for our own wants and needs and grow in newness of life.
 We need to transition and mature into the new wine skin God desires us to be.

-Ravi Zacharias talks about Jesus’ prayer life.
-He would often retire to desolate places – mountains or other remote locations – where he would spend full nights in prayer with the Father.
+Jesus would often retire to desolate places – mountains or other remote locations – where he would spend full nights in prayer with the Father.
 He did this before He went to the cross.

 Jesus is an example to us in his prayer life.